 - Automotive vehicle mechanics and design

-- While prior expertise in autonomous driving or testing is not necessarily required, it is a desired skill set for possible applicants
+- While prior experience in autonomous driving or testing is not necessarily required, it is a desired skill set for possible applicants

-- Apart from technical competencies, the desire is to have strong verbal, writing, and communication skills, excellent problem-solving abilities, as well as a willingness to learn and, effective work within the team
+- Apart from technical skills, the desire is to have strong verbal, writing, and communication skills, excellent problem-solving and analytical abilities as well as a willingness to learn and, effective work within the team

 To increase your employability, you might be interested in learning more about the skill sets for self-driving vehicle engineers and similar professions.

 Udacity is one of these online platforms that truly benefits students.
-Their nanodegrees are of the greatest quality and cover many of the industry’s most wanted talents.
+Their nanodegrees are of the greatest quality and cover many of the industry’s most wanted skills.

 A self-driving vehicle engineer’s career path has a bright future ahead of it.
 Udacity is a pioneer in learning Self-Driving Cars technologies.
 It is the first e-Learning platform that offered comprehensive solutions in form of Nanodegrees that cover a vast majority of required skills to be successful in this exciting discipline.

-Their Self-Driving Cars Nanodegree was created in partnership with Mercedes-Benz, Uber, Nvidia, and McLaren, so you can be certain that the knowledge and skills you’ll get are of the highest quality and will help you grow in your career.
+Their newest release of Self-Driving Cars Nanodegree was created in partnership with Mercedes-Benz, Wyamo, and Nvidia, so you can be certain that the knowledge and skills you’ll get are of the highest quality and will help you grow in your career.